jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 > Think of entities as the branches of a tree.
 Think of value objects as the leaves of a tree.

-Entities can be named (in the code) with the suffix:
-`Entity` to distinguish them from other domain types (like value objects) that are used throughout the other Layers of the codebase, such as those with the same name in the read models and resources for the same subdomain.
+Entities can be named (in the code) with the suffix `Entity` to distinguish them from other domain types (like value objects) that are used throughout the other Layers of the codebase, such as those with the same name in the read models and resources for the same subdomain.

 The current naming convention, is that they have no suffix.

-An entity class should derive from
-`EntityBase,` and the designer should decide whether the state of the ancestor aggregate is going to be persisted in an event stream (using an Event Store) or in a traditional snapshot persistence store (e.g., a database table).
+An entity class should derive from `EntityBase,` and the designer should decide whether the state of the ancestor aggregate is going to be persisted in an event stream (using an Event Store) or in a traditional snapshot persistence store (e.g., a database table).

 > If your aggregate root is event sourced, all your entities will also be event-sourced as well.
 If your aggregate root is snapshotted, all your entities will also be snapshotted.